-3.2.4.1.7 Selecting a Channel
+3.2.4.1.7 (Updated Section) Selecting a Channel Connection

-If the client implements the SMB 3.x dialect family and if the request being sent is not SMB2_NEGOTIATE or SMB2 SESSION_SETUP, the client MUST choose a channel, to be used for sending the request, from Session.ChannelList in an implementation-specific manner<97>.
+If the client implements the SMB 3.x dialect family and if the request being sent is not SMB2_NEGOTIATE or SMB2_SESSION_SETUP, the client MUST choose a channel, to be used for sending the request, select Channel.Connection from Open.
+Session.ChannelList in an implementation-specific manner<97>.